 Customer credit risk is managed basis established policies of Company, procedures and controls relating to customer credit risk management.
-Outstanding customer receivables are regularly monitored.
-The Company does not hold collateral as security.
+Outstanding customer receivables are regularly

 The Company has state utilities/government entities as it's customers with high credit worthiness, therefore, the Company does not see any significant risk related to credit.
 The credit quality of the customers other than state utilities/government entities is evaluated based on their credit ratings and other publicly available data.